OpenNebula/addon-storpool/README.md

 ## Installation

-The installation instructions are for OpenNebula 5.6+.
+The installation instructions are for OpenNebula 5.8+.

-For OpenNebula 5.4.x please use the following [installation instructions](docs/install-5.4.0.md)
+For OpenNebula 5.6.x please use the following [installation instructions](docs/install-5.6.0.md) For OpenNebula 5.4.x please use the following [installation instructions](docs/install-5.4.0.md)

 If you are upgrading the addon please read the [Upgrade notes](#upgrade-notes) first!

 ### Pre-install